 Why Build an Emergency Management Plan?

 At their core, CEMPs exist to protect people.
-All employers have a duty of care to their employees—in other words, businesses are obligated to keep people safe while at work.
+All employers have a duty of care to their employees—in other words, businesses are obligated to keep people safe at work.

 —Justen Noakes, Director of Emergency Preparedness, HEB